yanliang12/uae_landmark_detection/README.md

 # uae_landmark_detection

-Detecting landmarks of UAE from photos
+Building deep learning model to detect landmarks of UAE from photos, and link them to the entity of Wikipedia knowledge database

 ## Annotating images by Labelme